jgrichardson/user_login_shifts_app/README.md

 ### POST / Sign_in

 This endpoint expects a JSON-encoded body, with a user_name attribute and a password attribute.
 If a matching user is found, the server generates a unique session ID and include a Set-Cookie header in the response with the session ID.
 All subsequent requests that include this session ID cookie will be considered authenticated for the given user.
-If no matching user is found, the server should return a 401 error and a JSON error message
+If no matching user is found, the server should return a 401 error and a JSON error message.

+Given my use of a User model in PostgreSQL for this simple app, I chose to persist the session_id in the database - there may be a better approach.

 Example CURL request:
 ```